dariusstutts/Bandhut/README.md

 # Bandhut
-Venue scheduling application for bands and entertainment acts.
+A Venue scheduling application for bands and entertainment acts.